donmarcolaureano/seattle_crime/README.md

 Inspiration for this project is based off of Washington Association of Sheriffs and Police Chiefs <a href="https://github.com/donmarcolaureano/seattle_crime/tree/main/Inspiration">2022 Crime in Washington Annual Report </a>

+## NOTE
+As of 8/3/2024 I am having issues with pushing updates into Github (possibly due to file size).
+I am currently looking into a solution but for now, will be adding updates via screenshot to the readme

 ## Data Dictionary
 | Field Name     | Description  |
 | ---------------  | -----------  |